What Happens When HR is Burned Out?

-HR leaders focus so much on employee well being, they often neglect themselves.
-So what happens when the HR boss is burned out?
+HR leaders focus so much on employee well-being, they often neglect themselves.
+So what happens when HR is burned out?

-We often overlook this occupational hazard – especially with the pandemic and remote work: HR and other executives often focus on employees’ well-being while overlooking their own.
-You might dole out health advice and resources but never use them.
+We tend to overlook this occupational hazard: HR and other executives focus on employees’ well-being while neglecting their own.
+In reality, you likely provide health advice and resources but don’t use them.

 “Executives are just as much at risk as their employees.
-Executives may face different challenges, but face the same risk of overwhelming exhaustion, detachment and ineffectiveness that others may face,” says Dr. Millard Brown, a board-certified adult and child psychiatrist and SVP of Medical Affairs at Spring Health.
-“The challenge of an unpredictable and disconnected business environment in a post-COVID world can generate an even higher risk of burnout.”
+Executives may face different challenges, but face the same risk of overwhelming exhaustion, detachment and ineffectiveness that others may face,” says Dr. Millard Brown, the Chief Medical Officer at Spring Health.

-If you’re burned out, you can’t help employees avoid burnout.
-In fact, you can’t help anyone, with anything, at any time.
+If HR is burned out, you can’t help employees avoid burnout.
+In fact, you probably can’t help anyone with anything, at any time.

 To avoid – or bounce back from – burnout, the first thing is to recognize and admit you’re suffering.